 The only thing covering Howard’s left knee — the same knee in which he suffered a torn anterior cruciate ligament and meniscus almost a year ago to the day during an AAU tournament — were a pair of baggy, orange Syracuse shorts, a nod to his future destination after committing to play for Coach Jim Boeheim in April.

-In many ways, the player that will take the floor as a senior this winter at Paul VI and suit up for the Orange soon after isn’t the same one that earned second-team All-Met honors as a sophomore while shooting up the recruit rankings.
+In many ways, the player that will take the floor as a senior this winter at Paul VI and suit up for the Orange soon after isn’t the same one that earned third-team All-Met honors as a sophomore while shooting up the recruit rankings.
 Howard can still score with the best of them, but his versatility on both ends of the floor as a 6-foot-5 guard has shifted his focus to being more of a ball handler at Paul VI and Syracuse.
 That, along with the 10 months he was sidelined from the game he loves, is why for as torturous as his summer workouts typically are, Howard sees them as counted blessings in developing his game and character.

 “I actually look at the injury as a positive.
 I would rather it have happened to me,” Howard said.
 “A lot of people look at me sideways when I say that, but it really changed my mental aspect.
 I look at the game a lot differently.
 Before I would just wake up and think ‘Man, I got to go work out.’
 But I don’t take it for granted now, and over the last few months, I really picked it up and have been going hard.
 This is one of the most hardest working summers of my life.”